IRicTheCoder/GuuFramework/.features/guu.md

   - This is only valid if you use `EdenHarmony` when patching.
   - A type can be passed to identify the type to patch.
   - When passing a type to the Wrapper the name of the class still needs to be *`TypeName_PatchX`*.
+  - Alternatively, a string can be passed to try and get the type by it's name.
+(Useful for types that might not be loaded).
+    - When passing a string, the flag `ignore` can be set to `true` to ignore if getting the type fails instead of using the `_TypeResolve(Name)` method.
-  - If no type is provided to the Wrapper, you need to register a method to the event `EdenHarmony.TypeResolver`.
+  - If no type is provided or found by the Wrapper, you will need a method called `_TypeResolve(Name)` to resolve the type.
-    - The method registered needs to be part of the patch class, otherwise it won't be called.
-    - The registered method should return the correct type to be patched (the *`TypeName`* is provided for debug purposes).
+    - The method should return the correct type to be patched, and receives the *`TypeName`*, mostly for debug purposes.
-    - To ensure registration happens, you can use the static constructor to register the method into the event.
-  - If a method needs to be resolved, register a method to the event `EdenHarmony.MethodResolver`.
+  - If a method needs to be resolved, you will need a method called `_MethodResolve(Name, Number)` to resolve the method.
-    - The method registered needs to be part of the patch class, otherwise it won't be called.
-    - The registered method should return the valid method info based on the method name provided.
+    - The method should return the valid method info based on the method name it receives.
-    - A number will also be provided, to identify the patch number, in case of multiple patches of the same type.
+    - A number (or null) is also provided to the method, to identify the patch number, in case of multiple patches of the same type.
+(The number depends on the method name)
-    - The static constructor can also be used to register this method.
   - Alternatively, methods can have the `[EdenHarmony.DefineOriginal]` annotation that provides the list of arguments to help clarify the method to patch.
+  - Static constructors are executed for these classes before checking for patches, use it as you see fit.
-- Better readability for patch methods (that use the `EdenHarmony.Wrapper` system).
+- Better readability for patch methods (that use the `[EdenHarmony.Wrapper]` system).
   - Methods will use `@Name` for values instead of the less readable `__Name`.
     - `__instance` is mapped to `@this`.
     - `__result` is mapped to `@return`.